Iepoev/Thesis/paper/source/11_ch3_data_gathering.md

 Due to the setup of the training session it is easy to classify each heart beat.
 A global time counter keeps track of the absolute time passed since the start of recording, which makes it easy to classify each stage of the session:

- - the resting stage is classified as "resting"
+ - the resting stage is classified as "resting" (class 0)
- - the recovery stages are classified as "recovery"
+ - the active stages are classified as "active" (class 1)
- - the remaining stages are classified as "active"
+ - the recovery stages are classified as "recovery" (class 2)

 ## Subject Variables for the regression task